MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 For more information about account aliases, see *Account aliases* .

-1. If you don’t want users to enter this account on transaction distributions unless it is selected as a default posting account, unmark the Allow Account Entry option.
+1. If you don't want users to enter this account on transaction distributions unless it is selected as a default posting account, unmark the Allow Account Entry option.